Stool Color Changes (cont.)

 Stool Color Changes - Color and Experience Question: What color, texture, or smell; is or was your stool when it changed?
 Please share your experience.

-Stool Color Changes - Symptoms Question: What symptoms did you experience with changes in stool color, texture, or consistency?
+Stool Color Changes - Symptoms Question: What symptoms did you experience with changes in stool color, texture, or form?

 Stool Color Changes - Contacting a Doctor Question: What prompted you to contact a doctor about changes in stool changes?